 - Rick and Morty was the most watched overall, while Ozark was the most binged.

 - Eight of the ten most watched shows were crime shows, and half of the most binged shows were comedies.

 The coronavirus pandemic has interfered with pretty much every single aspect of our lives, and that includes the way we consume media.
-The more we at Flixed discussed these changes, the more curious we became about how the quarantine has affected what we watch.
+The more we at Flixed discussed these changes, the more curious we became about how the quarantine has affected what we watch and sources, such as TV streaming guides, to figure out what’s available to watch.
 Our friends at Reelgood—a platform that consolidates the disjointed universe of streaming services into one app—let us peek at what their own two million active users in the United States watched from before lockdown through the country’s first phases of reopening.
 Here’s what we learned.

 The family genre saw the most substantial uptick in viewers while heavier genres such as crime, biography, and history lost viewers across the board

 When comparing streaming that occurred before the quarantine and after the partial reopening, the family genre gained a 23% increase in viewers.
 Having children home 24 hours a day undoubtedly encouraged parents to sign up for Disney+: According to Forbes, subscriptions to the streaming service tripled on the first weekend of the quarantine.